denten-books/plain-text/4-format.md

 us to multiple sites of inscription, some visible and some hidden, some legible and others opaque.
 I have suggested also that the familiar distinction between form and content fails to capture the crucial "formatting and control" layer of the computed sign.
-In the following sections I would like to dwell on the curious contradiction at the heart of formalism itself.
+In the following sections I would like to explore the curious contradiction at the heart of formalism itself.
 Historically, form has been used to signify both the material shape of the sign and the idealized archetypal "rule book" for its creation.
 The two senses matter because they lead to opposing strategies of interpretation.
 One seeks to describe, the other to explain; one to perceive, the other to reveal.

+## Form, Formula, Formatting

+Form is an often used but Caroline Levine.

-The intellectual history of formalism literary theory thus contains within it two distinct and contradictory ideas about form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
+The intellectual history of formalist thought in literary theory contains within it two distinct and contradictory ideas about form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
 The distinction is important because it leads to several conflicting strategies of interpretation.
 Taken in the sense of "outwards shape," the form suggests an aesthetics or even an "erotics" of art [@sontag_against_1966].
 On this view, a sign is forever embedded into the specific contexts of its instantiation.
 The physical peculiarity of this word makes it forever different from the same word on a different page.
 Taken as formula, form suggests a more analytical approach, aimed at explicating hidden structures.
 Formal analysis in that sense studies not specific traces or utterances, but the development of ideal forms, which exist independent of any specifics.
 The distinction between "form" and "content" is one of the basic binaries in any formalism, mobilized often in literary criticism and computer science alike.
 "Classical art, in a word, stands for form," R.G.
 Collingwood wrote in 1929, and "romantic art for content" [@collingwood_form_1929, 335].
 In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
 A machine that generates text should, among other things, be able to determine the "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
 Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].

 ### Plato